TheCandidStartup/TheCandidStartup.github.io/_drafts/snapshot-benchmarking.md

 I'm interested to see how the spreadsheet engine scales as increasing numbers of cells are written.
 I also want to see how long it takes to read the resulting spreadsheet back into memory.

 It's easy to write code that writes to some number of cells, then reads into another client from the underlying event log and blob store.
-The problem is that I want to time each part separately and Vitest only times an entire `bench` function.
+The problem is that I want to time each part separately.
+Vitest only times an entire `bench` function.
 In the end I created separate utility functions for reading and writing, with global variables to share the event log and blob store between them.

 I can then declare benchmarks for writing and reading different numbers of cells and see how things scale.